 Pastors from pulpits across America will read from Proverbs 31, describing the virtuous woman.

-Now in this passage, King Lemuel of Massa were taught these words at his mother’s knee, as stated in Proverbs 31.
+In this passage, King Lemuel of Massa were taught these words at his mother’s knee, as stated in Proverbs 31.

 King Lemuel’s mother.